Returns + Exchanges

 Shoot!
 Something is going on with your piece.
 Let's work on it.

 For pieces that you just want a return on, reach out and let me know to be on the lookout for them, within 7 days of when you received the piece.
-Most things we can work out a solution for, but there is a $10 restocking fee for returned goods.
 Make sure pieces are unworn/unused and are packaged safely (that original box works great against the post office's sorting machines) for returns.
 I have to charge for pieces damaged in the mail and I don't want to do that.

 Return for Exchange